nicolairobles/request-management-app/README.md

 ## Future Enhancements
 - There is a bug when a data column in Google Sheets is not plain text.
 For example, dates.
 I've added an interim solution that converts all those dates to plain text.
+- You can customize the data that is pulled in to the requests views by editing getNewRequests() in server/src/classes/RequestApp.js and server/src/classes/QueryBuilder.js

 ## Reference
 Spreadsheet